open-quantum-safe/liboqs-dotnet/README.md

 To build the .NET OQS wrapper you need a .NET development environment; see the Getting Started section on the [.NET Core](https://dotnet.github.io/) GitHub page for more information.

-The wrapper targets version 1.2 and 2.0 of the .NET standard framework which supports a wide range of framework [here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).
+The wrapper targets version 1.2 and 2.0 of the .NET standard which supports a wide range of framework listed [here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).

-Installing .Net Core 2.1 SDK and above is recommended for the installation steps below which can be obtained [here](https://dotnet.microsoft.com/download/dotnet-core/2.1).
+Installing .Net Core 2.1 SDK and above is recommended for the installation steps below which can be obtained [here](https://dotnet.microsoft.com/download/dotnet-core/3.1). (higher .Net Core version allows building lower .Net Core version)

 ### Step 1: Build liboqs

 #### Linux/macOS

 1. Follow the instructions in [liboqs REAMDE.md](https://github.com/open-quantum-safe/liboqs#linuxmacos) to build a dynamic/shared library.
-2. Goto liboqs-dotnet and create "x64" and "arm" folder:
+2. Goto liboqs-dotnet root directory and create "x64" folder ("arm" folder is optional if you wish to support arm architecture):

-        cd ../liboqs-dotnet
         mkdir x64
-        mkdir arm

-3. Copy the output into the base dotnetOQS solution directory:

-        cd ../liboqs
+3. Goto liboqs root directory and copy the compiled shared library into liboqs-dotnet:

         :: For linux
         cp .libs/liboqs.so ../liboqs-dotnet/x64/liboqs.so

         :: For macOS
         cp .libs/liboqs.dylib ../liboqs-dotnet/x64/liboqs.dylib

 The folder to copy into is based on the architecture you are building for.
+This is to seperate different architecture libraries for the steps below.

 #### Windows